Jolak5/kanban-copy/todo-list/sneak_peek.md

 You will need to implement the following functionalities (presented in the video above):
 - Adding a new item.
-- Removing selected item.
+- Removing a selected item.
-- Reordering selected item (as drag&drop).
+- Reordering a selected item (as drag-and-drop).
 - Marking a selected item as complete.
 - Removing all items marked as complete at once.

 ### Projects list

-You will be building a "To Do list" website during the whole week.
+You will be building a "To-do list" website during the whole week.
 Here is the list of projects that will guide you through the functionalities described above.
-You will find details about each of the milestone requirements in the upcoming program activities.
+You will find details about each of the project requirements in the upcoming program activities.

-- Project 1: list structure.
+- Project 1: List structure.
-- Project 2: interactive list.
+- Project 2: Interactive list.
-- Project 3: add and remove items.
+- Project 3: Add and remove items.